Home · Colorado · Utah · American landscapes · Alaska & Canada · Europe · Vacations · Hiking guides

-Glacier National Park, adjoining the Canadian border in northern Montana, boasts breathtaking glacial scenery, an extensive trail system, and exceptional opportunities to see wildlife.
-This page - based on my 2005 visit - summarizes what I consider to be some of the best day hikes and photographic opportunities to be found within the park.
-You can also view my favorite hikes on a Google map of Glacier.
+GLACIER NATIONAL PARK, adjoining the Canadian border in northern Montana, boasts breathtaking glacial scenery, an extensive trail system, and exceptional opportunities to see wildlife.
+You're more likely to see a grizzly bear here than anywhere else in the lower 48 states.
+This page describes the best day hikes I found within the park.

 Highline trail to the Grinnell glacier overlook